Imputation of income

 While imputing income is commonly done, based on the guidelines in Florida Statute 61.30 there are also guidelines for extenuating circumstances a Judge will take into consideration before imputation of income occurs.
 These circumstances can include recent job layoff, health issues affecting what kinds of employment are possible, availability of child care, ages of children, access to reasonable transportation, job availability in party’s skill area and educational level, and the fact a party has earnestly been seeking employment but has been unable, for some time, to find a suitable job.

-Should you have further questions regarding imputed income and live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange or Hillsborough county in Florida, or Washington DC, attorney Gisondo offers a free, initial, in-office consultation where he will meet with you personally to answer questions and show you how he can help.
+Should you have further questions regarding imputed income and live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Orange or Hillsborough county in Florida, Washington DC, or New York attorney Gisondo offers a free, initial, in-office consultation where he will meet with you personally to answer questions and show you how he can help.
 For the convenience of new clients, in addition to weekdays, Saturday hours from 8:30 am to 1:00 pm are offered.
 Call his office at (561) 530-4568 for an appointment.